FiBzYY/fibzysgamemode/fibzys gamemode/garrysmod/gamemodes/bhop/README.md

 Ignore: Niflheimrx's fork.
 There is no AI-written code everywhere – the project is 99% handcrafted with love, only assisted occasionally by AI for polishing.

 All core systems were developed and refined by FiBzY using input from community contributors.

+PM me on discord if you need help setting it up at fibzyy 1122656915781066782